-(Pause)
+( Pause :)

-- PRESIDENT: Well, how did you feel when I called you down here?
-I want to see what Kleindienst told (unintelligible) and since he's asked, I will. - EHRLICHMAN: I'll be here and if you want me for anything, why just holler. - PRESIDENT: Well, look, I'll just listen to him.
+- PRESIDENT: Well, I did feel when I called you down here?
+I want to see what, when Kleindienst told Unintelligible) and since he's asked, I will. - EHRLICHMAN: I'll be here and if you want me for anything, why just holler. - PRESIDENT: Well, look, I'll just listen to him.
 He has come in so often.
-(18-second pause) I can say on ITT, of course, we didn't my basic responsibility (unintelligible) get that God damn McClaren to settle this case or something like that, and a-- - EHRLICHMAN: Yeah.
+(18-second pause) I, on the sale of ITT, of course, we didn't, my basic responsibility (unintelligible) get that God damn McClaren to settle this case or something like that, and a- - EHRLICHMAN: Yeah.
 Yeah.